Now that the computer seems to understand I am English, I am inspired to add a bit more to our blog.

 We had a slide down a mountain yesterday, Sue enjoyed it mostly, but the rest of us thought it a bit tame as we had to follow a lead sledge who wouldn’t let us go fast!!!!!
-However, Sarah and Jamie did like feeding some very friendly pigeons (at a cost of 15 yuan, mine of course!) despite Su’e warning of bird flu.
+However, Sarah and Jamie did like feeding some very friendly pigeons (at a cost of 15 yuan, mine of course!) despite Sue’s warning of bird flu.
 They haven’t started coughing yet.
 Later we went into Sanya City for lunch and a bit more shopping, it really is a very vibrant city with lots going on, it even has a MacDonald’s.
 When Sarah and Jamie went shopping the other day they ate there (makes you wonder why we took them on holiday).

 We were chatting to another British couple and they told us that they went to the fish nibbling place yesterday, but the taxi driver, who had promised to wait for them, didn’t.
-Of course they had paid up front, and it was 8 hours later before they managed to get back to the hotel.
+Of course, they had paid upfront, and it was 8 hours later before they managed to get back to the hotel.
 One lesson learnt the hard way!
 Some of the Brits have gone on trips to Beijing and Hongkong while they are here, it seems a good idea.
 You might as well do it if you haven’t been before, but the itinerary is a bit gruelling as they do pack a lot of the sights in.
 They seem to do in a day what we took nearly a week to do.

 We are enjoying ourselves here but I think we are looking forward to Thailand next week.
-The Thai’s have less restrictions on adventurous sports/activities etc. and I am sure it will be less relaxing, but more fun.
-The Chinese of course are restricted to only one child, and of course they lavish all sorts of luxuries on them and I think they are growing up quite spoilt and used to having their way.
+The Thais have fewer restrictions on adventurous sports/activities etc. and I am sure it will be less relaxing, but more fun.
+The Chinese, of course, is restricted to only one child, and of course, they lavish all sorts of luxuries on them and I think they are growing up quite spoilt and used to having their way.
 I wonder how this will pan out for Chinese society in the future?
 You can always tell a Chinese family, they all dress exactly the same, they move around in groups of 10-12, and if one does something, they all do it, and very loudly.
 At meal times, all the tables have 10-12 chairs around them and it seems that the waiters bring around a thousand dishes of food, which are then tucked into ravenously with the clicking of chopsticks.
 Afterwards, the table is splattered with uneaten remnants of food and is the messiest table you will ever see.
-Of course when we order food, we order for ourselves and what comes is enough on each dish to satisfy a table of 10-12!!!
-I wonder what the chinese think when we don’t share our dishes, can’t eat everything and leave the table clean?
+Of course, when we order food, we order for ourselves and what comes is enough on each dish to satisfy a table of 10-12!!!
+I wonder what the Chinese think when we don’t share our dishes, can’t eat everything and leave the table clean?